 The ScM is designed for researchers who have had at least one year of work experience in epidemiology or another science.
 Successful applicants may have worked on publications or manuscripts and may have conducted lab research or field experiments.
 The ScM requires degree candidates to conduct professional research and submit their publishable quality thesis (40-50 pp) for approval of the University Graduate Board just like the PhD candidates.

 Both programs require that students complete at least 64 credits of coursework with a cumulative 3.0 GPA (B or higher average), successfully pass the written comprehensive exams, and produce a publishable quality manuscript of their own work.
-Students work closely with their advisors to develop their research question and design their projects.
+Students work closely with their advisers to develop their research question and design their projects.
 The application deadline for the MHS and ScM programs in Epidemiology is January 15.
 The MHS and ScM programs require on-site attendance for the majority of the program, although one or two courses may be completed online.
-Note: It is fairly simple to “switch” programs if the question developed becomes more closely aligned with the goals of the other program.
-(Students may switch from the MHS to the ScM and from the ScM to the MHS based on faculty recommendations after the first year of the program.)
+Students may switch from the MHS to the ScM and from the ScM to the MHS based on faculty recommendations after the first year of the program.

 The benefit of the BA/MHS is that it allows Johns Hopkins University undergraduates (only) to take JHSPH courses during their undergraduate program, re-use up to 16 credits accumulated as undergraduates in the MHS program, and apply by July 1 without submitting GRE’s as long as their cumulative and SPH undergraduate grade point average remains above 3.0.
 Students who complete the BA/BS at JHU, become MHS candidates and follow the MHS program outlined above.